OpenTPCast/Docs/guides/UPGRADE.md

 1. Select `TPCast Unlimited Licence` from the `Licence` drop down menu.
 1. In VirtualHere USB Client, right click `USB Hubs`, select `Licence...` and click `Copy to Clipboard`.
 1. Switch back to the web browser, and paste the contents of your clipboard into the `Paste in here` field.
-1. Click `Buy Now with PayPal` to complete the purchase, then check your inbox for a confirmation email containing the TPCast licence.
+1. Click `Pay with Card` to complete the purchase, then check your inbox for a confirmation email containing the TPCast licence.

 ### Applying The TPCast VirtualHere Licence
 ![Applying licence to VirtualHere USB Client](../img/virtualhere-licence.jpg)